Inspiring a Revolution in your Evolution

 Leading by example is one of the pillars of our existence.
 We believe that survivors who have found their voice and have progressed on their healing journey are the best role models for other victims and survivors of DV.
 Knowing that others have gotten out and reclaimed their lives is proof postive that if someone else can do it then so can they.
 It is a powerful example of HOPE that is essential.

 Community is at the heart of Rebel Thriver.
-We are an active community with large followings on both Instagram & Facebook.
-We have a private group for the entire organization to dive deeper into conversations, and a private group for women survivors.
-In addition, we have a Book Club, and a page geared to Parents and children called, Rebel Thriver Jr.
+We are an active community with large followings on both Instagram and Facebook.
+In addition, we have a page on Facebook geared to Parents and children called, Rebel Thriver Jr. Most notably, we just launched our own community membership platform where we offer groups, classes, mentoring, coaching, and connection all in a private and safe setting, which is paramount for us.

-In order to begin to smash the cultural stigma that surrounds DV we must educate people.
-We aim to educate the general public about what DV is and how it may appear in their lives.
-We also work tirelessly to help the survivor to process their experience and give them the necessary tools to help them reconnect with themselves so that they can reclaim their lives and learn to thrive.
+In order smash the cultural stigma that surrounds DV, education is key.
+Our aim is to educate the general public about what DV is and how it may appear in their lives.
+We also work tirelessly to help survivors understand their own experiences, and give them the much needed tools to reconnect to themselves so that they can reclaim their lives and learn to thrive.
+Our First Foundation course, Understanding Domestic Violence, is available to everyone in our Thriver’s Ed Department on our new platform .

 Domestic Violence Statistics: